Google Search Console is one of the most accessible tools for monitoring and optimising your website’s performance.

 To access the list of indexing errors, open the Index Coverage Report and click on the “Error” tab.
 Ensuring that no other tab is highlighted, scroll down to view the details.

 In the details section, you will find a list of errors, the validation status, the trend, and the number of affected pages segregated by each error.
-This can be expanded even further to view a specific URL and the last time Googlebot performed a crawl on it.
+You can expand this further to view a specific URL and the last time Googlebot crawled it.

 Here’s a list of some of the possible errors that can cause indexing issues: